armincosta/CryptoTraderAIHelperTool/README.md

 ```

-Your free Contribution for further development of this Tool if you like it:
+Your free and precious Contribution for further development of this Tool IF you like it and use it:

-  If you find this Tool helpful to gain some nice $%$ profit$ while doing your trades and want to contribute to further development, please feel free to send small portion you gained with this tool to one of these crypto addresses:
+ If you find this trading utility Tool helpful to gain some nice $%$ profit$ while doing your trades and want to contribute to further development, improvements and fixes, please feel FREE to send some tiny amount of crypto you gained with this tool to one of these addresses:

  BUSD (BNB smart chain BEP20): 0x35372ea66892ed35109fb381caa88b7fed75e4b2